MetaverseStandards/Virtual-Real-Integration/README.md

 Please raise issues reflecting your needs, opinions, ideas, both on the above plan and the choice of UC1.

 My target is to complete the "seeding" by 27 November 2022.
 This will provide a few days before our next EG meeting on 1 December 2022 to move on to step 2 of the plan.

+As of the 24th the basic schema and markdown manifest of a populated example integrated world  for Use Case 1 are in place.
+To come in the next few days:
+- JSON manifest for integrated world
+- semantic schema as DOT file
+- action sequence for the use case
+- corresponding interfaces connecting Building Blocks in the "Omniverse" to the integrated world (metaverse?).